Chimney Repair

 4. Repairing or Replacing the Chimney Cap

-A damaged or missing chimney cap repair Houston TX can expose your chimney to rain, snow, and debris.
+A damaged or missing chimney cap repair in Houston, TX can expose your chimney to rain, snow, and debris.
 The cap acts as a protective barrier, preventing animals from nesting inside the flue.
 It also helps in controlling downdrafts, which can cause smoke to enter your home instead of escaping through the chimney.
 If the chimney cap is rusted or cracked, replacing it with a stainless steel or copper cap ensures long-term durability.

 Chimney caps also improve energy efficiency by preventing cold air from entering your home during the winter months.
 A properly fitted cap can help reduce heating costs by minimizing heat loss through the chimney when the fireplace is not in use.